nathvda/mysql_colyseum_exercice/README.md

 ## Who Am I

 I'm a junior developer trying to get a good grip on php with projects and other things.
 I am currently in training at BeCode and do this as part of my training.
+I will be trying to use Object Oriented PHP for this project as well as proper data validation.
+I wil also make use of sessions for logins and other interactions such as data modification and updates.

 ## How to use it ?